Overview

 This guide maps every SAS template in the HVTI statistics group template library to its R equivalent in the hvtiPlotR package.
 If you know the SAS template name (e.g., tp.np.afib.ivwristm.avrg_curv.binary.sas), look it up in the table below and jump to the corresponding section for a working R example.

 The guide is organized by template family (the two-letter prefix after tp.).
-New ports are added to this document as they become available.
+We add new ports as they become available.

 Key concepts for SAS users